simongomes/ecourier-parcel-tracker/readme.md

 **Do I need WooCommerce for this plugin?**

-No, you will not. **eCourier Parcel Tracker** is not dependent on any other plugin.
+No, you will not. **Parcel Tracker eCourier** is not dependent on any other plugin.

 ## Changelog

 = 1.0.0 =
-* 1.0.0 is the latest release of eCourier Parcel Tracker plugin.
+* 1.0.0 is the latest release of Parcel Tracker eCourier plugin.

 ## Contributors
 <a href="https://github.com/simongomes">